Night view of the Basilica St Peter in Rome, Italy

 4. Climb to the Top of St. Peter’s Basilica

 St. Peter’s Basilica (Basilica di San Pietro), located in Vatican City within Rome, is a masterpiece of the Renaissance style.
-It was envisioned in the 15th century by Popes Nicholas V and Julius II as a replacement for the old St. Peter’s Basilica, a structure from the fourth century.
+Popes Nicholas V and Julius II envisioned it in the 15th century as a replacement for the old St. Peter’s Basilica, a structure from the fourth century.
 It is also the world’s largest church in terms of interior size.

 The basilica is believed to be the resting place of Saint Peter, one of Jesus’s prominent apostles and the first Pope of Rome.
 It’s a primary pilgrimage site and hosts several liturgical ceremonies by the pope, attracting crowds ranging from 15,000 to 80,000 attendees.